 The exact list of areas covered can vary by company and annual reports can be anywhere between 150 and 800 pages long, but certain aspects of the content and format are regulated.

 For example, the EU requires listed companies to produce financial reports according to international financial reporting standards (IFRS).
-When it comes to non-financial information, companies must report on their policies in relation to environmental and social responsibility, human rights, anti-corruption and bribery and diversity on company boards.
+When it comes to non-financial information, companies must report on their policies in relation to environmental and social responsibility, human rights, anti-corruption and bribery, and diversity on company boards.

 How are annual reports evolving?

 From 2021, financial reports produced by companies across the EU must follow the same format.
-While they used to be published as a PDF, the European Securities and Markets Authority (ESMA) now requires financial reports to be submitted in the European Single Electronic Format (ESEF).
+While they used to be published as PDF, the European Securities and Markets Authority (ESMA) now requires financial reports to be submitted in the European Single Electronic Format (ESEF).
 This means that the reports available online are published in XHTML, to be read by humans, with financial information available in the machine-readable iXBRL format.

 What is the purpose of an annual report?